 Through maxillofacial traumatology, patients with facial bone fractures of the bone are advised to consult an oral and maxillofacial surgeon for treatment.
 These fractures include orbital rims fractures, cheekbone, orbital floor, mandible, and upper jaw.
 OMS also treats pan facial fractures or major trauma, which affects all the facial bones.
 These are some of the reasons why patients are advised to consult an oral and maxillofacial surgeon.
 Other treatments include temporomandibular joint disorder or surgery in children like craniofacial malformations and palate and cleft lip.

 Dental Blog - Annapolis, MD • Djawdan Center Dr. Kian Djawdan has created this informative blog to help educate the community.
 Click to read out latest blog posts.
-Djawdan Center for Implant and Restorative Dentist, 133 Defense Highway #210, Annapolis, MD 21401 • (443) 569-8764 • smileannapolis.com • 2/7/2023 • Tags: Dental Implants Annapolis MD •
+Djawdan Center for Implant and Restorative Dentistry, 133 Defense Highway STE 210, Annapolis, MD 21401 • (443) 569-8764 • smileannapolis.com • 11/28/2023 • Page Keywords: Dental Implants Annapolis MD •